 Squamous Cell Carcinoma (SCC) is the second most common type of skin cancer.
 It is one fifth as common as BCC.
 SCC is more aggressive than BCC being faster growing and having a small propensity to spread to other parts of the body (lymph nodes or other) of 3 %.
 SCC’s are also mainly related to sun exposure and damage.

 The most effective, recommended treatment of SCC is surgery which needs to be somewhat more aggressive than with BCC.
-Biopsy is very important to accurately establish diagnosis prior to surgical treatment.
-Reconstructive methods following adequate removal of SCC’s will usually be more complex than with BCC and may involve complex flaps or skin grafts to give best possible cosmetic outcomes, particularly on the face, nose, ears and eyelids.
-A well trained, experienced plastic and reconstructive surgeon such as Dr Drielsma can offer all these possible options.
+A biopsy is very important to accurately establish diagnosis prior to surgical treatment.
+Reconstructive methods following adequate removal of SCC’s will usually be more complex than with BCC and may involve complex flaps or skin grafts to give best possible cosmetic outcomes, particularly on the face, nose, ears, and eyelids.
+A well trained, experienced plastic and reconstructive surgeon such as Dr. Drielsma can offer all these possible options.

 Melanoma is the most serious form of skin cancer you will hear a lot about.
 It is quite uncommon in comparison to BCC and SCC but because of its serious nature and propensity to spread, most people hear more about it than other skin cancers.
 Melanoma is also related to sun damage.
 It occurs more commonly in individuals who have led a life outdoors of sun exposure.
 Racial background again plays an important role as melanoma affects those of Celtic or fair skinned backgrounds more severely, particularly if having spent their lives in high sun exposure.

 Melanoma may develop from existing moles, particularly dark flat moles (junctional or compound naevi) but this is very uncommon.
 For this reason, dark moles should be kept under observation by yourself and your doctor.
 In some cases, removal is the best course of action.